Catalog -> Miscellaneous -> Spices

 Common Questions about Cloves

-What is Cloves?
+What is cloves?

 Cloves are the aromatic flower buds of a tree in the family Myrtaceae, Syzygium aromaticum.
 They are commonly used as a spice in cooking and have a warm, sweet, and pungent flavor.
 Cloves are also known for their numerous health benefits, such as being a good source of antioxidants and having anti-inflammatory properties.